Recipes

 What is an adrenal cocktail?

-As the name suggests, this mocktail is a magical elixir of vitamin C, potassium, and a slew of essential minerals.
+As the name suggests, this viral cortisol cocktail is a magical elixir of vitamin C, potassium, and essential minerals.
 It supports energy and hydration.
 Best of all, it tastes delicious.
-Whether you’re feeling burned out, stressed, or simply want a refreshing drink in the afternoon, add these adrenal cocktail recipes to your daily wellness routine.
+Whether you’re feeling burned out, stressed, or want a refreshing drink in the afternoon, add this adrenal cocktail recipe to your daily wellness routine.

 This article is for informational purposes only.
 It is not, nor is it intended to be, a substitute for professional medical advice, diagnosis, or treatment and we recommend that you always consult with your healthcare provider.